One-Touch Soccer logo

 Any teams tied in the standings shall be governed by the following tiebreaking procedure:

-2. Goal differential
+2. Total goal differential

-3. Goals scored
+3. Total goals scored

 4. Number of clean sheets